-18. A distributor is responsible for the marijuana and marijuana product once it takes control of the product and leaves the premises of the marijuana establishment.
+18. A licensed marijuana distributor is responsible for the marijuana and marijuana product once it takes control of the product and leaves the premises of the marijuana establishment.

-19. A distributor may only transport marijuana and marijuana products within Nevada.
+19. A licensed marijuana distributor may only transport marijuana and marijuana products within Nevada.

-20. A distributor must report any vehicle accident that occurs during transportation and report any loss or theft of marijuana and marijuana products that occurs during transportation to the Department and law enforcement.
-A distributor must retain all documentation of the reports for 5 years and provide to the Department upon request.
+20. A licensed marijuana distributor must report any vehicle accident that occurs during transportation and report any loss or theft of marijuana and marijuana products that occurs during transportation to the Department and law enforcement.
+A licensed marijuana distributor must retain all documentation of the reports for 5 years and provide to the Department upon request.

 Which guiding principle(s) does this recommendation support?